Rautsunil8910/MedicAI/.ipynb_checkpoints/README-checkpoint.md

 ![Screen Shot 2022-06-26 at 5 56 31 PM](https://user-images.githubusercontent.com/56781484/175841744-cc1922ea-7824-48d0-b54e-e0c34ebb64b5.png)  <br>

-## Model Improvements

-Through hyperparameter tuning, we have improved the performance of our models as follows:

-- **Random Forest:**
-  - **Old Accuracy:** 91.19%
-  - **New Accuracy:** 93%
-  - **Updated Precision, Recall, and F1 Scores:** [Insert updated scores here]

-- **Logistic Regression:**
-  - **Accuracy:** Remained at 84%
-  - **Updated Precision, Recall, and F1 Scores:** [Insert updated scores here]

-These improvements enhance the reliability of our diagnostic tool and its applicability in real-world scenarios.

 ## Dependencies
-You may need to use `pip install` to install the dependencies on each line of `requirements.txt` (for example, `pip install flask==2.2.5`).
+You may need to use `pip install` to install the dependencies on each line of `requirements.txt` (for example, `pip install flask==1.1.2`).
 This list is not comprehensive and does not include many of the modules, which will need to be installed as errors arise with running (see below section).

 You will also need to install Tesseract, more details can be found online or at the [Tesseract User Manual](https://github.com/tesseract-ocr/tessdoc).